blhack-it/affilify-magento/README.md

 2. The module captures the `affilify_id` parameter
 3. The value is validated (alphanumeric, dash, underscore only, max 100 chars)
 4. A cookie is set with the affiliate ID
-5. Click data is queued for async processing
+5. Click data is sent to the Affilify API
-6. The queue consumer sends the click to your tracking API

 ### Conversion Tracking

 1. Customer completes checkout
 2. The `checkout_onepage_controller_success_action` event fires
 3. If a tracking cookie exists, conversion data is captured
-4. Conversion is queued for async processing
+4. Conversion is sent to the Affilify API with order details
-5. The queue consumer sends the conversion to your tracking API
-6. The tracking cookie is deleted (single conversion per click)
+5. The tracking cookie is deleted (single conversion per click)

 ## Message Queue